A World for Raúl

 A World for Raúl (Un mundo para Raúl) is a short drama film.
 The film's run time is 15 minutes.
 It was written and directed by Mauro Mueller, and produced by Laura Pino and Ivan Madeo.
 It won a Student Academy Awards in 2013.
 The film was shot using a Sony F3 by cinematographer César Gutiérrez Miranda.
 The short film included on the DVD Boys on Film 14: Worlds Collide.

-The short film included on the DVD Boys On Film 14: Worlds Collide.

 Plot

-In the film, the thirteen-year-old Raúl (Alexandré Barceló) in Mexico is asked to entertain the local landowner’s son, Hernán, played by Adrián Alonso.
+In the film, the thirteen-year-old Raúl (Alexandré Barceló) in Mexico is asked to entertain the local landowner's son, Hernán, played by Adrián Alonso.
 Soon, a game of power and pride starts between the two boys from different social classes.
 The film is a coming-of-age story.

 Awards

 Mauro, a 28-year-old Columbia University School of the Arts student at the time, won in narrative category of the Student Academy Awards.
 The film won also Best Dramatic Short at NY Shortsfest, 2013, Best Student Short Film at Aspen Shortsfest, 2013, CINE Special Jury Award (CINE Golden Eagle Film & Video Competition), 2013, Best film at hammer to nail short film contest, 2012, CINE Golden Eagle Award, 2012 and Best fiction film at Skena Up, 2012.

 The film was also a winner of the Golden Horseman Best Short Fiction Film at Filmfest Dresden.